A Message to parents and caregivers:

 The Mira Costa High School (MCHS) PTA is sponsoring the implementation of the Pass On It project at MCHS.
 Pass On It offers students an opportunity to engage in the real facts about vaping, and encourages them to find their own personal and evidence-based reasons to say, “I’ll pass” when it comes to vaping.
 MCHS has been a South Bay Families Connected Partner School since 2015, and Pass On It is a sister project of South Bay Families Connected.

-Please review the links on this page.
-If you find the information helpful, encourage your students to participate by sharing this page with them and asking them to research the facts and submit their top three reasons to avoid vaping during the high school years.
-All entrants will receive _________________,
+The links on this page will take you to the Families Connected website.
+MCHS Families Connected will remain open in your browser.
+Please review the content and links on those pages.
+If you find the information helpful, encourage your students to participate by sharing this page with them (the section below the line is for teens).
+This project asks participating MCHS students to research the facts provided and submit their top three reasons to avoid vaping during their high school years.

-This is open and free to everyone, including those who my have already experimented with, or are currently use a vaping device.
-Rather than a pledge, it’s an opportunity to engage in the real facts about vaping and nicotine, and to consider reasons either to quite in the future, or avoid initiating use.
+This is open and free to all MCHS students, including those who my have already experimented with, or are currently using a vaping device.
+Rather than a pledge, this is an opportunity to engage in the real facts about vaping and nicotine, and to consider reasons either to quite in the future, or avoid initiating use.

 Instructions for MCHS Students: